Youssif-Amed/Digital_Design_LABs/README.md

-# 🚀 Digital Design LABs by Youssif Amed
+# 🚀 Digital Design LABs by Youssif Ahmed

 Welcome to **Digital Design LABs** — a curated and evolving lab notebook showcasing my exploration of digital logic, modular hardware systems, and verification using Verilog/SystemVerilog.